marcinwiacek/requestor/readme.md

 # Goals
-* Creating simple app, which will provide all important technical elements for fast starting and making testing requests (without bla, bla, bla)
+* Creating simple app, which will provide all important technical elements for fast starting and making testing for requests (without bla, bla, bla)
 * Avoiding stupid, annoying actions in such software (user should be focused on this, what should be done, not on tool itself)
 * Providing support for modern elements like HTTP/2

 # TODO
-wrong IDs after copy TC to other TC

-drag & drop
-new created elements with drag & drop

-edycja danych - zmienione parametry
+wrong IDs after copy TC to other TC new created elements with drag & drop edycja danych - zmienione parametry

 run for the whole suite / tc